dayofai/dayof/context/frontend/product-panel/product-panel-spec-0.4.md

 - Locked rows (`visible_locked`) **MUST** mask price and hide quantity controls regardless of `commercial.price` presence (§6).

+**Visual treatment of locked rows (implementation guidance):**

+- Locked rows typically appear **greyed-out** with a **lock icon** (visual indicator).
+- Price may be replaced with placeholder text like "Locked" or "—" (not just blank).
+- The row should clearly communicate its locked state through both visual styling and the message from `state.messages[]`.

+**Unlock confirmation pattern:**

+- When a gated item unlocks but has `supply.status="none"`, the item **MUST** still appear (as a disabled/sold-out row) to confirm the code worked.
+- This prevents user confusion ("Did my code work?") by showing the item exists even when unavailable.
+- The confirmation differs by `listingPolicy`: omitted items appear for the first time; `visible_locked` items transition from locked to unlocked-but-unavailable.

 #### E. Validation & error handling

 - Access‑code validation, rate limiting, and unlock token issuance happen **server‑side**.
 The client **MUST NOT** validate or rate‑limit locally.